 - Avoid high altitudes if possible.
 If flying is necessary, be sure that the airline can provide oxygen.

 - Do not smoke, and avoid exposure to second-hand smoke.
-Both active and passive smoking may promote acute chest syndrome in patients with sickle cell disease.
+Both active and passive smoking may promote acute chest syndrome in people with sickle cell disease.

 Everyone with sickle cell disease should have complete regular immunizations against all common infections.
 Children should have all routine childhood vaccinations.
 The following are important vaccinations for everyone with sickle cell disease:

 - Pneumococcal vaccines.
-All sickle cell patients should be vaccinated with the pneumococcal vaccine.
-There are two types of pneumococcal vaccines; the choice between them depends on the age of the patient.
+All sickle cell people should be vaccinated with the pneumococcal vaccine.
+There are two types of pneumococcal vaccines; the choice between them depends on the age of the person.

 - Meningitis vaccination.
 The CDC recommends that children with sickle cell disease receive either the MenHibrix or Menveo vaccines starting at age 2 months.
 The MenHibrix vaccine protects against both the Neisseria meningitidis and Haemophilus influenzae strains that cause bacterial meningitis.
 Menveo protects against four strains of N. meningitidis.

 - Influenza vaccines ("flu shots") should be given every winter, starting at age 6 months.